Available 24 Hours A Day

 3. Submit a Formal Request

 If your probation officer preliminarily approves your travel plans, you may need to submit a formal request to the court.
 This request might need to be approved by a judge if the travel is international or exceeds 30 days.
-Prepare to submit any documentation that supports the purpose of your trip, such as employment verification, wedding invitations, or medical necessity documents.
+For traveling on probation, you need to submit any documentation that supports the purpose of your trip, such as employment verification, wedding invitations, or medical necessity documents.

 This request should clearly state: